timManas/HabitTracker/README.md

    Ex: 'Habit' is habits collection in mongodb 'Product' is products collection in mongodb

+6. $push - to push new changes to mongoDB
+7. $pull - to remove entries in mongoDB

 ### Questions

 1. When generating the JWT Token, what do you want to encode ?